parmegv/leap_doc/docs/platform/tests.md

 After deploying, this node will regularly poll every node to ask for the status of various health checks.
 These health checks include the checks run with `leap test`, plus many others.
 We use [Nagios](http://www.nagios.org/) together with [Check MK agent](https://en.wikipedia.org/wiki/Check_MK) for running checks on remote hosts.

-You can log into the monitoring web interface via (https://<MONITORNODE>/nagios3/).
+You can log into the monitoring web interface via [https://MONITORNODE/nagios3/](https://MONITORNODE/nagios3/).
 The username is `nagiosadmin` and the password is found in the secrets.json file in your provider directory.

-TODO:

-* add how to write your own `leap test` tests and/or nagios tests

 Log Monitoring
 --------------